Thanatomorphose: Plot

 Laura wakes up in the morning with difficulty and defecates standing up before passing out again.
 She dreams that she is being operated on in a clandestine laboratory by a doctor who is cutting off her hand to feed Antoine and Julian, both naked in a cage.
 Laura wakes up even weaker and with her skin getting even more decomposed.
 She tries to take a shower and clean her open wounds, but it does not do much good.
 She performs a suture to close a rotten wound on her hand, covering it with a bandage as soon as more of her nails fall out.
 After noticing that her head injury is not improving, she covers all the windows and mirrors with black sheets.

 Laura begins to collect the parts of her body that are falling off, along with tufts of hair and bits of her fingers, into jars.
 She photographs its evolution and starts using its body parts to make bloody sculptures.
 Laura masturbates while remembering that Antoine visited her and seeing her deplorable condition, tried to help her wash up.
 Antoine ends up being killed by her with several hammer blows to the head; as she recalls this while masturbating, she bleeds.
 Her apartment begins to display traces of black blood and flesh scattered throughout.
 She examines herself in the mirror and removes some maggots from her raw chest with tweezers without feeling pain.

 The next day, she develops the photographs and orders the pots with her pieces.
 She calls Julian to visit her and when he does, he sees her rotting body on the mattress, begging him to have sex with her.
 Julian refuses and is stabbed to death by her.
 Her state of decomposition worsens and her skin turns black with maggots surrounding her flesh, and she has a psychedelic dream of being buried in a coffin.
 She makes one last sculpture with pieces of Julian and herself, ripping off parts of her skin to complete her artwork.
-She looks at herself in the mirror one last time and stabs her milky eyes with her fingers before crawling closer to Julian's and Antoine's rotting bodies.
+She looks at herself in the mirror one last time and stabs her milky eyes with her fingers, blinding her, before crawling closer to Julian's and Antoine's rotting bodies.
 As she crawls, the final stages of rot take hold and rancid flesh oozes from her bones.
-She releases a final ghastly wail before her jaw detaches from her skull, leaving a lifeless skeleton slumped on the floor.
+Her remaining flesh slips off her bones and her movements become slower and more painful.
+She releases a final ghastly wail before her jaw detaches from her skull and she collapses and dies, leaving a lifeless bloody skeleton slumped on the floor.